SivyerLab/pystim/docs/html/_sources/installguide.rst.txt

         python pyStimGUI.py

-13. If want to trigger an external device using a labjack install the labjack driver from the labjack site:`Labjack driver instructions <https://labjack.com/support/software/examples/ud/labjackpython>`_
+13. If want to trigger an external device using a labjack install the labjack driver from the labjack site: `Labjack driver instructions <https://labjack.com/support/software/examples/ud/labjackpython>`_

-To use the video saving function (i.e. to make an example video for a talk), install ffmpeg: `ffmpeg <https://ffmpeg.org/>`_
+To use the video saving function (i.e. to make an example video for a talk), install `ffmpeg <https://ffmpeg.org/>`_.